 This policy applies to Early Registration, Open Registration, and Late Registration.

 Early and Open Registrations not paid for or covered by Financial Aid by the published payment deadline date will be dropped.
-Schedules will be dropped for balances owed by the end of the third week of class.
+(See the Student Timetable for all dates and deadlines)

 Students who default on all or any portion of their tuition and fees will be suspended from further registration and records activity at the University until their account is paid in full.